 But these tips for writing are a good start.
 Not only will they help you write, they’ll help you write well.

 Do you have any tips for writing to add to this list?
-Share any tips that writers can use to write just about anything by leaving a comment, and keep writing!
+Share any tips that writers can use by leaving a comment, and keep writing!